 If you’ve been shooting for a while with auto focus, you also will.

-I’ve been shooting with manual focus for years and I still do.
+I’ve been shooting with manual focus for years and, even with the Sony NEX’s focus peaking feature, I still do.

 It’s annoying when it happens, but it feels fantastic when you nail a shot.